Burkhart Center for Autism Education & Research

 Photo by Artie Limmer for Texas Tech University System

-We are pleased to debut the new Autism Resources area of our website.
+Our website includes an extensive Autism Resources section.
 There you will find resources including an array of information about autism, evidence-based intervention practices, navigating the special education process, and links to tools and suggestions you can start using today.

-This area also includes our new and downloadable Local Autism Resource Guide.
-You can use the guide to find out about supports and opportunities in this area, including medical providers, specialists, social programming, community events, and family support resources.
+This area also includes our downloadable Local Autism Resource Guide.
+You can use the guide to find out about supports and opportunities in the Lubbock and neighboring areas, including medical providers, specialists, social programming, community events, and family support resources.